ardlema/locations-mapper/README.md

 Data
 -------------
 Madrid City Council has published data about traffic density over the last years.
 The files containing the measurements do not have the coordinates of the measurement points, they have the ID of the measurement point instead.
-This project aims to map this measurement point with the file which contains the coordinates in order to visualize this data using [Stratio Viewer](https://stratio.atlassian.net/wiki/display/PLATFORM/STRATIO+VIEWER)
+This project aims to map this measurement point with the file which contains the coordinates in order to visualize this data.

 Data files and measurement points location can be found in the Madrid City Council web page: